cloudogu/adf-widget-scm/README.md

 * Pie chart for commit count by author
 * Line chart for commit count by month
-* Line char for the last 50 commits
+* Line chart for the last 50 commits
 * Table with last 10 commits

 The SCM-Manager rest endpoint must be configured with an angular constant e.g.: